 The first time I saw the photo, I stared at it in amazement.
 That man could have been my grandfather’s twin.
 The resemblance was nothing short of eerie.

 But this wasn’t just any photo.
-That man was my grandfather’s cousin, and the photo I discovered?
-Well, it was that man’s mugshot.
+That man was my grandfather’s cousin (and my first cousin twice removed), and the photo I discovered was that man’s mugshot.

-That’s how I met Michael Patrick Holmes, the subject of this week’s 52 Ancestors Challenge.
+That’s how I met Michael Patrick Holmes, the subject of this week’s 52 Ancestors in 52 Weeks.
 It’s fair to say that he was a thief, but he didn’t steal cars or money.

 The Mystery of the “Death Driver”

 The news reports were detailed and devastating.
 On Valentine’s Day 1932 in Oakland, California, an unidentified driver plowed into a group of pedestrians.
 Walter Streuli was killed instantly, while Lillian Alder Aspern suffered compound fractures to both of her legs.